antronerds/r2-tutorials/docs/Using_Datasets.md

-4. Click on the table row of the dataset of your choice and click the blue colored button **Confirm selection** in order to use a dataset in field 2 of the main page for further analysis.
+4. Click on the table row of the dataset of your choice and click the blue colored button 'Confirm selection' in order to use a dataset in field 2 of the main page for further analysis.